---

 Breaking the Silence: The Stories of Gay and Lesbian People in Children's Literature

-The author discusses how for gay or lesbian youth, the issues of identity and acceptance that are ignored both in life and in literature are not only profound but also dangerous.
-She notes that books that include gay or lesbian characters usually elicit a strong negative reaction to their content by vocal conservative groups.
+Discusses how for gay or lesbian youth, the issues of identity and acceptance that are ignored both in life and in literature are not only profound but also dangerous.
+Notes that books that include gay or lesbian characters usually elicit a strong negative reaction to their content by vocal conservative groups.

 -